 7 Half‑Dressed Parents Get High During Their Kids’ Classes

-“Parents, when you are helping your children at their computer, please do not appear with big joints in your hands and cigarettes,” Pride advised.
+“Parents, when you are helping your children at their computer, please do not appear with big joints in your hands and cigarettes,” Pride warned.
 “Those joints be as big as cigars.
 Oh yeah, we’ve seen it all.”

 6 Lecturers Mouth Off About Student Presentations